Kahacho/Kahacho/README.md

-- 👋 Hi, I’m Kahacho
+- 👋 Hi,
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 Data Scientist
 - 📫 How to reach me @kahachoevan on twitter
 <!---
 Kahacho/Kahacho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.